la2050/archive/_projects/2014/end-violence-create-generation-empathy®.md

 year_submitted: 2014
 project_image: 'http://maker.good.is/myLA2050play/projects/generationempathy.html'
 project_video: ''
-CENTRAL LA: ''
-EAST LA: ''
-SOUTH LA: '1'
-SGV: ''
-SFV: ''
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: '1'
-OTHER: >-
-  Our pilot program will be in the Boyle Heights area, then expand to greater Los Angeles, and beyond.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >-
   1. Develop and finalize Generation Empathy® curriculum, for several age groups. (by spcaLA)